Skip to Content

 What is the Personnel Records Review Act?

-The Illinois Personnel Records Review Act (IPRRA) allows employees, and former employers up to one year following their termination, to review certain of their personnel records up to one year after leaving employment.
+The Illinois Personnel Records Review Act (IPRRA) allows employees, as well as former employees for up to one year after termination, to review certain personnel records.
 Employers are required to allow employees to review the files within seven working days unless there is a reasonable cause for delay, then, the employer may be granted additional calendar days within reason.

 Although the IPRRA does not define or explain what must be part of an employee’s “personnel” file, rather, it defines the proper treatment of such personnel records that must be kept and maintained by an employer.
 The scope of those records is defined by what information an employee must be permitted to access, if it exists.
 The IPRRA states “[e]very employer shall, upon an employee’s request ... permit the employee to inspect any personnel documents which are, have been or are intended to be used in determining that employee’s qualifications for employment, promotion, transfer, additional compensation, discharge or other disciplinary action (except for certain records exempted under the Act.)”
 An employer must grant at least two requests from an individual or their representative in a calendar year for the inspection, copy, or production records.